-Determining the best age for a facelift surgery is not without merit, given the fact that this type of surgery can boost your confidence and diminish any signs of aging you have.
+Determining the best age for facelift surgery is not without merit, given that this type of surgery can boost your confidence and diminish any signs of aging you have.

 This type of surgery used to be reserved only for the elite – individuals who could afford it, but thankfully, that is no longer the case.
 If you are considering getting it done, you should know the best results tend to happen to adults in their 40s, but there are a few factors more important than actual age, and those are – genetic and your anatomy.

-The thing is, surgery such as facelift is a type of procedure you can benefit from at any age, but it is important to analyze your anatomy beforehand, and allow your surgeon to determine what is the best technique that will leave you with flawless and long lasting results.
+The thing is, surgery such as a facelift is a type of procedure you can benefit from at any age, but it is important to analyze your anatomy beforehand and allow your surgeon to determine what is the best technique that will leave you with flawless and long-lasting results.

 To determine if you are a good candidate for facelift surgery, there are a few factors to consider, having in mind that this is a very personal decision to make.

-However, if you happen to be over forty, than you are probably a perfect candidate, due to the fact you still have sufficient skin elasticity to achieve optimum results.
-Of course, that doesn’t mean that a facelift can’t be done for patients in their sixties or seventies,and even older if you are in good health.
+However, if you happen to be over forty, then you are probably a perfect candidate, due to the fact you still have sufficient skin elasticity to achieve optimum results.
+Of course, that doesn’t mean that a facelift can’t be done for patients in their sixties or seventies, and even older if they are in good health.